 - Information, communication, and exchange of experience in the national network as well as implementation of joint projects

 - Advice and support in the implementation of projects

-- Participation in international meetings and exchange programs
+- Participation in international meetings and exchange programmes

 Admission to the network

-Step 2: Application for membership at the Austrian Commission for UNESCO
+Step 2: Application for membership with the Austrian Commission for UNESCO

 Step 3: Two-year candidate phase

 Step 4: Application for membership to UNESCO

 Whole School Approach

 The school is committed to the UNESCO ideals, and everyone participates: school leadership, teachers, staff, students, and their families.
 The entire school community works to create a participatory, sustainable, non-violent, inclusive, and effective learning environment for all students.